Free Trees for the East Side and North End

 ELM

-Common Name: ‘Jefferson’ Elm
+Common Name: ‘Princeton’ Elm

-Botanical Name: Ulmus americana ‘Jefferson’
+Botanical Name: Ulmus americana ‘Princeton’

 Mature Height: ~60 ft.